 - c.
-On February 14, 2019, the US signed a MRA with the UK for the Mutual Recognition of Certificates of Conformity for Marine Equipment.
+On February 14, 2019, the United States of America (US) signed a mutual recognition agreement (MRA) with the United Kingdom of Great Britain and Northern Ireland (UK) for the Mutual Recognition of Certificates of Conformity for Marine Equipment.
 This MRA is parallel to the previously signed US EC MRA and the US EEA EFTA MRA.
 The UK exited the EU on January 31, 2020.
 This agreement became effective after the transition out of the EU was complete, on January 1, 2021. - d.
 Additionally, 46 CFR Subchapter Q was updated to codify the procedures for obtaining USCG approval under the MRAs in 46 CFR subpart 159.003.
 Sections 159.003-3 and 159.003-5 of this subpart specify that the Coast Guard can accept foreign approvals under the MRAs and may issue approvals under the MRAs.